greattrump/Cybersecurity-job-scraper/Readme.md

 ## Notes
 - Ensure you have an active and valid RapidAPI key.
 - Modify the `querystring` dictionary to search for different job types or locations.

+## Ethical Considerations

+This script is designed to be used responsibly and ethically.
+Here are some key points to consider:

+- Respect for Indeed and Users: We respect Indeed's terms of service and will not overload their servers with excessive requests.
+- This script only scrapes publicly available job listings and does not collect any personal user data.

+## Responsible Data Usage:
+- The data scraped from Indeed should only be used for legitimate purposes such as personal job searching or data analysis.

+## Avoiding Misuse:
+- This script is not intended for any malicious purposes such as spamming applicants.
+Additional Notes

+- users should obtain their own RapidAPI key to avoid relying on the placeholder key in the script.